ucw9q/restful-api-design-guidelines/README.md

 ### URIs
 * A URI identifies a resource.
 * URIs should include nouns, not verbs.
-* URI paths that refer to a collection of objects should consist of a plural noun, such as `/orders` to refer to the set of all orders.
+* URI paths that refer to a collection of objects should consist of a plural noun, for example, `/orders` which refers to the set of all orders.
+* URI paths that refer to a single object should consist of a singular noun, followed by a unique primary key.
+For instance, /customers/Bob to refer to the customer with the primary ID of Bob, or /accounts/123456 to refer to account number 123456.

 #### Examples